-Cedar Realty Trust, Inc. (the "Company") is a fully-integrated real estate investment trust that focuses primarily on ownership, operation and redevelopment of grocery-anchored shopping centers in high-density urban markets from Washington, D.C. to Boston.
-At December 31, 2017, the Company owned and managed a portfolio of 61 operating properties (excluding properties "held for sale") totaling 9.0 million square feet of gross leasable area ("GLA").
-The portfolio was 92.9% leased and 91.3% occupied at December 31, 2017.
+Cedar Realty Trust, Inc. (the "Company") is a real estate investment trust ("REIT") that focuses primarily on ownership, operation and redevelopment of grocery-anchored shopping centers in high-density urban markets from Washington, D.C. to Boston.
+At December 31, 2018, the Company owned and managed a portfolio of 58 operating properties (excluding properties "held for sale") totaling 8.7 million square feet of gross leasable area ("GLA").
+The portfolio was 91.0% leased and 90.7% occupied at December 31, 2018.

 The Company, organized in 1984, has elected to be taxed as a real estate investment trust ("REIT") under applicable provisions of the Internal Revenue Code of 1986, as amended (the "Code").
 To qualify as a REIT under those provisions, the Company must have a preponderant percentage of its assets invested in, and income derived from, real estate and related sources.
-The Company's objectives are to provide to its shareholders a professionally-managed real estate portfolio consisting primarily of grocery-anchored shopping centers straddling the Washington, D.C. to Boston corridor, which will provide substantial cash flow, currently and in the future, taking into account an acceptable modest risk profile, and which will present opportunities for additional growth in income and capital appreciation.
+The Company's objectives are to provide to its shareholders a professionally-managed real estate portfolio consisting primarily of grocery-anchored shopping centers from Washington, D.C. to Boston, which will provide substantial cash flow, currently and in the future, taking into account an acceptable modest risk profile, and which will present opportunities for additional growth in income and capital appreciation.

 The Company, organized as a Maryland corporation, has established an umbrella partnership structure through the contribution of substantially all of its assets to Cedar Realty Trust Partnership L.P. (the "Operating Partnership"), organized as a limited partnership under the laws of Delaware.
 The Company conducts substantially all of its business through the Operating Partnership.
-At December 31, 2017, the Company owned 99.6% of the Operating Partnership and is its sole general partner.
-The 347,000 limited Operating Partnership Units ("OP Units") are economically equivalent to the Company's common stock and are convertible into the Company's common stock at the option of the holders on a one-to-one basis.
+At December 31, 2018, the Company owned 99.4% of the Operating Partnership and is its sole general partner.
+The 553,000 limited partnership units in the Operating Partnership ("OP Units") are economically equivalent to the Company's common stock and are redeemable at the option of the holder.
+Such redemptions are payable in cash or in shares of the Company's common stock, one a one-to-one basis, at the option of the Company.